 HTTP caching is enabled by default as part of a standard Policy Editor configuration, but can be permanently disabled.
 When using HTTP caching in combination with self-governance, the time-to-live value of the cache plays an important role in selfgovernance decisions.
 After the cache expires, the Policy Editor verifies that the user still has access to the resource, even if the resource is unchanged.
-You can find more information in HTTP caching.
+For more information, see HTTP caching.